-Gas springs provide direct support for safely lifting, positioning, lowering and counterbalancing weights.
-They offer the versatility of a wide range of forces, simple mounting, compact size, speed controlled damping and cushioned end motion, combined with a flat force curve.
+Gas struts, also known as gas springs, provide direct support for safely lifting, positioning, lowering and counterbalancing weights.
+They offer the versatility of a wide range of forces, simple mounting, compact size, speed‐controlled damping, and cushioned end motion, combined with a flat force curve.

-The weight range supported can be a few kilos up to half a tonne, (from 50 to 5000 Newtons (2 springs).
-Gas springs incorporate proven engineering techniques with thousands of cycles of testing to ensure they meet the standards demanded by customers.
+The weight range supported can be a few kilos up to half a tonne – or from 50 to 5000 Newtons (2 springs).
+Gas struts incorporate proven engineering techniques with thousands of cycles of testing to ensure they meet the standards demanded by customers.

-A Camloc gas spring is a sealed energy source containing pressurised inert gas and a small amount of oil.
-Being self-contained units they require no power source or maintenance.
-With their tough ridgid construction, high structural integrity, they provide years of trouble-free operation.
+A Camloc gas strut is a sealed energy source containing pressurised inert gas and a small amount of oil.
+Being self‐contained units they require no power source or maintenance.
+With their tough, rigid construction and high structural integrity, they provide years of trouble‐free operation.

 This is due to: Force = Pressure x Area